On the secret of his success, Einstein observed:

-I extensive experience working in Design, Product Development, Quality Assurance and even After Sales, I possess a full 360 understanding and a unique ability to dovetail these functions into your brand’s strategy and structure.
-However, unless you can communicate with your manufacturers, it can become self defeating.
+I have extensive experience working in Design, Product Development, Quality Assurance and even After Sales, resulting in a full 360 understanding.
+The importance of how these functions dovetail into your brand’s strategy and structure is clear to me.
+However, unless you can communicate with your manufacturers, it can create unnecessary obstacles and even become self defeating.

 I can help you: